Kim Jong Un's sister joins North Korean Olympic delegation

 Shadowy figure

-Like most members of the Kim clan, little is definitively known about Kim Yo Jong beyond her official rank.
+Like most members of the Kim clan, little is known about Kim Yo Jong beyond her official rank.
 According to NK Leadership Watch, she is a close aide of her brother's "and since his accession manages his public events, itineraries and logistical needs, among other tasks."

 She was promoted to the country's Politburo as an alternate member in October.